jordan52/trickykegstands/src/site/checklist.md

 * pretty print some json similarly, you can get a janky json pretty printer by doing:
 *    curl -s http://some/json/url | python -m json.tool

-* mdfind on os x is like locate on linux.
+* mdfind on os x is like locate on linux or if you want to use spotlight from the command line.

+* <http://colorbrewer2.org/> for picking chart colors

+* <http://tohtml.com/java/> for pasting your code into gmail

 * hold option and click a position in the current line to move your cursor to that position.